metrorailings/OwlBlog/content/posts/week-11-insights.md

 Poor Carson Wentz.
 He'll be hurting tomorrow.

 So the Eagles offense were so very limited in the second half, mostly because the Browns were so much better stopping the run.
 Something tells me Cleveland made a decision to play the rushing game more aggressively, no matter what.
 Arguably their best play in the half for the Eagles (while the game was still within reach) came on a bootleg that nobody on the Browns saw coming.

+***

+## Dolphins @ Broncos

+The Dolphins trying to throw a fade in the red zone.
+It worked, but it's a disappointing play call.